Other Scholarships (both Arab and Arab American students)

 The AAI Foundation's Youth Leadership Awards honors Arab Americans 30 years old or younger for their public and community service.
 This year's application deadline is March 1, 2017; successful candidates will be notified during the middle of March.

-For more information please email Yasmin Hussein at email@example.com.
+For more information please email Joan Hanna at email@example.com.

 The programs listed below are offered by institutions not affiliated with AAI or the AAI Foundation.
 Please contact each organization directly for further information.
 To have your scholarship program included on this page please contact Yasmin Hussein.